rollkit/docs/docs/rollkit-stack.md

 ---
 sidebar_position: 2
 sidebar_label: Rollkit Stack
-description: Intro to Rollkit's stack, a modular rollup framework.
+description: Intro to Rollkit's stack, a modular framework for rollups.
 ---

 # The Rollkit Stack